Bannon subpoenaed by House panel after refusing to answer questions

 WASHINGTON — Steve Bannon told lawmakers investigating Russian interference in the 2016 election that the White House instructed him not to answer questions related to his tenure as a top White House adviser, prompting a rare subpoena to compel testimony, multiple congressional sources tell NBC News.

-The former Breitbart executive and now-spurned Trump confidante spent more than eight hours before the House Intelligence Committee Tuesday, the first of three high-profile witnesses expected before the panel this week.
+The former Breitbart executive and now-spurned Trump confidante spent more than 11 hours on Capitol Hill to testify before the House Intelligence Committee on Tuesday, the first of three high-profile witnesses expected before the panel this week.

+Rep. Mike Conway, R-Texas, who is overseeing the panel’s Russia probe, said they expect additional testimony from Bannon after further discussions with the White House over what lawmakers in both parties considered an overly broad claim of executive privilege.

+The committee chairman, Rep. Devin Nunes, R-Calif., who was not participating in the interview, personally came to the secure room in the Capitol to sign off on the subpoena.

+After the subpoena was issued, Bannon attorney William Burck conferred with White House officials who continued to insist that Bannon should still not answer the committee’s questions.
+Rep. Adam Schiff of California, the committee’s top Democrat, called it “problematic” that Burck could have potentially been discussing the issue with officials he also represents in separate Russia inquiries.

-It was not immediately clear whether the White House was formally invoking executive privilege as the basis for instructing Bannon to cooperate.
+The White House was not formally invoking executive privilege as the basis for instructing Bannon to cooperate, but suggesting that it reserved the right to do so, multiple lawmakers said.

+Schiff called that an unprecedented “gag rule” from the White House — one they wanted to extend even to conversations Bannon might have had with Trump after he left his White House job.

+"If the White House is permitted to maintain that kind of a gag rule on a witness, no congressional investigation could ever be effective.
+So this obviously can’t stand,” Schiff told reporters after the interview.

 “As with all congressional inquiries touching upon the White House, Congress must consult with the White House prior to obtaining confidential material,” Press Secretary Sarah Huckabee Sanders said.
 "We have been fully cooperative with these ongoing investigations, and encourage the committees to work with us to find an appropriate accommodation in order to ensure Congress obtains information necessary to its legitimate interests.”

-Rep. Tom Rooney of Florida, one of the three Republicans heading up the Russia probe, said the panel certainly would respect executive privilege, but that it was unclear of whether it would apply both to activities that occurred in the transition and in the White House.
+Rep. Tom Rooney of Florida, one of the three Republicans heading up the Russia probe, said the panel certainly would respect executive privilege, but that it was unclear whether it would apply both to activities that occurred during the transition and in the White House.

 Democrats have complained multiple times that the Republican majority has been too willing to let witnesses ignore questions without citing sufficient basis.
-Rep. Adam Schiff of California, the top Democrat on the panel, has cited Donald Trump Jr.’s claim of attorney-client privilege when he was asked to discuss conversations with his father about the 2016 Trump Tower meeting, and Atty.
-Gen. Jeff Sessions implicit claim of executive privilege when discussing the Justice Department’s Russia probe.
+Schiff has cited Donald Trump Jr.’s claim of attorney-client privilege when he was asked to discuss conversations with his father about the 2016 Trump Tower meeting, and Attorney General Jeff Sessions' implicit claim of executive privilege when discussing the Justice Department’s Russia probe.

-“The majority’s unwillingness to subpoena these witnesses or insist on answers not only inhibits our ability to get to the truth but of equal consequence means that in the future, congressional investigations will be hamstrung because this will be cited as a precedent,” Schiff told reporters last week.

 It would be significant if the stance taken by the committee Tuesday would apply to other witnesses expected to appear this week, including White House Communications Director Hope Hicks and former Trump aide Cory Lewandowski.
 Now the White House communications director, Hicks worked on the Trump campaign since the beginning and before it in the Trump Organization.